andrewsitiel/git-fav/README.md

 A application for saving GitHub users.

 ### Using
-For use, just enter the GitHub user in the search bar, and it will be added in the table.
+For use, just enter the GitHub user in the search bar.
+Press the button and it will be added in the table.

 ### Development